It’s no secret to modern growth professionals that becoming a data-driven marketer is vital to success.

 With lots of data flowing in, it can become too much to sort through.

-Automation tools can help you create workflows based on customer’s behaviors on your site or in your emails.
+Automation tools can help you create workflows based on customers' behavior on your site or in your emails.
 The right automation tool will let you set your own KPI-based goals.

 This means you’re getting perfect insights on your users based on your business’ KPIs.